 Methamphetamines essentially warp the brain’s learning processes over time.
 By the time an addict enters treatment, the brain has come to view methamphetamines as a top priority and motivation in a person’s life.

-According to the University of Arizona, behavior modification therapy helps recovering addicts replace destructive drug-seeking behaviors with healthy productive pursuits.
+Behavior modification therapy helps recovering addicts replace destructive drug-seeking behaviors with healthy productive pursuits.
 Strategies learned include:

 - Avoiding external cues that trigger drug urges (people, places and activities)

 - Associating unpleasant experiences with drug use

 Cognitive-behavioral therapy takes a more introspective approach to eliminating drug-using behaviors.
 As a methamphetamine treatment, this approach helps addicts identify the thinking and emotional patterns that drive drug use.